cobaltgit/TSP-PPSSPP/configs/README.md

 * Dante's Inferno
     * Force FPS To Run At 30 FPS
 * God of War: Chains of Olympus
-    * Force FPS To Run At 30 FPS
+    * Fix FPS Issue + Force FPS To Run At 30 FPS